fsphys-muenster/presentation-template/README.md

 itself can be found using the link https://sso.uni-muenster.de/intern/marketing/informationsmedien/praesentationsmedien.html within the WWU internal area.

+A complete  `.zip` file with templates in German and English as well as all example presentations can be obtained by running [`build.sh`](build.sh).

 ## A note on fonts
 In order to use the template, the font “Meta Office Pro” by FontFont (LinoType GmbH)